Are you feeling overwhelmed all the time and do you want to find inner peace? Here are 5 practical tips to start working towards a more peaceful life.

 Once you have cut ties with all external factors that upset you and the internal blockages that weren’t yours to carry, you can start on healing your inner child.
 When I first started my healing journey, I applied many techniques from Positive Psychology, like gratitude, meditation and thinking 3 positive thoughts for each negative one.

 While I love Positive Psychology, it can be misinterpreted in a sense that you always have to be or feel positive.
 I know I interpreted it like this for a while.
-While the abovementioned techniques did wonders for me to feel courageous about my career and all the opportunities ahead of me, they did not take away the pain that I was feeling from past traumas.
+While the above mentioned techniques did wonders for me to feel courageous about my career and all the opportunities ahead of me, they did not take away the pain that I felt from past traumas.
 In fact, they pushed the pain away instead of enabling me to feel it.

 Therefore, my second advice is to accept the hurt from your past and to feel it whenever you have to.
 It is not a bad thing to sometimes have a bad day and feel whatever you have to feel at that moment.
 Don’t feel guilty about taking this essential moment for yourself.
 In this way, you can embark on your healing journey and find inner peace.
 I know it is easier said than done and sometimes you can’t seem to feel less pain.
 That is when the following advice might be relevant for you: